g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 ```css
 @import '~lightning-css/lightning.min.css';
 ```
-npm comes in handy for those working on huge structured projects that need scaling and are manageable easily; it’s applicable based on its dependency handling, versioning features, as well as integration into existing build processes.
+npm comes in handy for those working on huge structured projects that need scaling and are manageable easily; it’s applicable based on its dependency handling, versioning features, and integration into existing build processes.

 ## Integrating Lightning CSS with Webpack
 Make your development process easier with the automation of CSS bundling, optimization, and management alongside optional assets like JavaScript by integrating Webpack with Lightning CSS.
-In this section, we will take a look at how we can integrate Lightning CSS  with Webpack.
+In this section, we will look at how we can integrate Lightning CSS  with Webpack.

 ### Configuring Webpack `(css-loader, style-loader)`
 First, confirm that you have the loaders required for Webpack to handle CSS files appropriately.
 Install `style-loader` and `css-loader`:
 ```bash
 npm install style-loader css-loader --save-dev
 ```
 In your `webpack.config.js` file, set up Webpack so that it will be able to use such loaders to handle both CSS files.
-Here is a very simple illustration of how it should be done:
+Here is a simple illustration of how it should be done:

 ```javascript
 const path = require("path");